foundata/guidelines/ansible-style-guide.md

 **You SHOULD**

 * Prefer double quotes (`"`) over single quotes (`'`).
-The only time you should use single quotes is when nesting things makes it far easier (for example Jinja map references with other quoting syle).
+The only time you should use single quotes is when nesting things makes it far easier (for example Jinja map references with other quoting style).

 **You MUST NOT**

 * quote non-string types (for example booleans (`true`, `false`) or numbers like `1337`).
-* things referencing the local Ansible environment (for example names of variables we are assigning values to).
+* things referencing the local Ansible environment (for example names of variables one is assigning values to).

 Have a look at [`ansible-style-guide-example.yml`](ansible-style-guide-example.yml) for a more in-depth example of proper quoting (and other things).